FLIQS: One-Shot Mixed-Precision Floating-Point and Integer Quantization Search: Quantization Search

 \section{Quantization Search}

+We begin by evaluating FLIQS on pure quantization search spaces, since this allows comparisons to the most previous work.
+All models were trained from scratch with cloud-based TPUv3 cluster, and all training and search hyper-parameters are listed in Appendix~\ref{sec:hyper}.

-\textbf{Pareto Curves}: Given the joint optimization on accuracy and performance, we first evaluate FLIQS quantization searches using Pareto curves.
-Figure~\ref{fig:qs-all} shows that FLIQS outperforms uniform methods on ResNet18~\cite{he2016resnet}, EfficientNet~\cite{tan2019efficientnet}, MobileNetV2~\cite{sandler2018mobilenetv2}, and DeiT-B16~\cite{touvron2020deit} evaluated on ImageNet.
-In general, FLIQS finds integer and floating-point formats with similar total bitwidths.
-FLIQS-L MobileNetV2 outperforms all other models across floating-point and integer formats, with FLIQS-L EfficientNet models following closely behind.
+\textbf{Pareto Curves}: Figure~\ref{fig:qs-all} shows the Pareto curves for uniform precision and FLIQS models.
+It demonstrates that FLIQS outperforms uniform precision methods across ImageNet models, often with large margins.
+The FLIQS-L searched models lead to the highest accuracy overall, yet this search space requires support for arbitrary precision in hardware, e.g. within FPGA platforms.
+In addition, when comparing models together, the FLIQS-L MobileNetV2 outperforms all others models across floating-point and integer formats, with FLIQS-L EfficientNet following closely behind.
+Finally, the integer and floating-point models are plotted together and show that in nearly every case, floating-point outperforms integer.

-For ResNet models, FLIQS assigns most layers to low-precision, except for the first and last layers.
-FLIQS further increases the precision of the pointwise convolutions in the downsampling skip branches (the top 8B convolutions in Figure~\ref{fig:example-qs}).
+To achieve these results, FLIQS makes different decisions for each model guided by the reward signal.
+For the ResNet models, it assigns most layers to low-precision, except for the first and last.
+It further increases the precision of the pointwise convolutions in the downsampling skip branches (the top 8B convolutions in Figure~\ref{fig:example-qs}).
 In contrast, for EfficientNet and MobileNetV2 the pointwise convolutions are typically in lower precision while the depthwise convolutions are in higher precision.
-EfficientNet is more difficult to quantize to lower precision, and for this reason many of the searched models have relatively more high-precision layers compared to MobileNetV2.
-Lastly, the vision transformer model, DeiT, shows similar behavior to the other models in terms of its first and last layers, though it also allocates more bits to its self-attention blocks.
-More example configurations can be found in Appendix~\ref{sec:config}, and additional Pareto curves are located in Appendix~\ref{sec:pareto-tables}.
+Lastly, the vision transformer model, DeiT, shows similar behavior to the other models in terms of its first and last layers and also allocates more bits to its self-attention blocks.
+All of the detailed configurations can be found in Appendix~\ref{sec:config}.